MicrosoftDocs/sql-docs/docs/machine-learning/install/custom-runtime-python.md

 1. After the setup is complete, restart the machine if you're asked to do so.

 > [!IMPORTANT]
-> If you install a new instance of SQL Server 2019, then install the [Cumulative Update (CU) 3 or later](../../database-engine/install-windows/latest-updates-for-microsoft-sql-server.md) before you continue.
+> If you install a new instance of SQL Server 2019 with Language Extensions, then install the [Cumulative Update (CU) 3 or later](../../database-engine/install-windows/latest-updates-for-microsoft-sql-server.md) before you continue to the next step.

 ## Install pandas